We hold bimonthly webinars. The next one is on 29th May 2026. If you are interested to join our webinars, email us at: ITLSIGCommunity@gmail.com

 Presentation Abstract:

-Dr. Chatto will ask the audience to join her on an ongoing journey to find the best ways to teach complex concepts of neuroanatomy to health science students.
+Professor Chatto will ask the audience to join her on an ongoing journey to find the best ways to teach complex concepts of neuroanatomy to health science students.
 This journey has been the inspiration for many innovative teaching techniques…some successful, and some not.
 As the evidence accumulates for the science of learning, there is now increasingly more knowledge about how to enhance memory and manage cognitive load.
-Dr. Chatto will share this evidence and how it has informed the creation and evolution of her learning activities, encouraging the audience to enhance their own teaching.
+Professor Chatto will share this evidence and how it has informed the creation and evolution of her learning activities, encouraging the audience to enhance their own teaching.

 Sponsors